psychemedia/storytelling-notes/undutiful-daughter.md

 The sails were outspread, but of miles made not any.

 4 And when she had sailed today and tomorrow.
-She was beating her hands, she was ciying in sorrow ;
+She was beating her hands, she was crying in sorrow ;
 And when she had sailed not many a mile, O,
 The maid was delivered of a beautiful child, O.